-I reach Ian on the phone from Miami where he has lived since the 80's.
+I reach lan on the phone from Miami where he has lived since the 80's.
 He and the band are doing interviews to promote a tribute concert to Jacob Miller in Miami, USA, on February 24th.
-One of the first things that Ian makes clear is that facts tend to be missed out in the history of reggae music and that he wants to clarify certain things.
+One of the first things that lan makes clear is that facts tend to be missed out in the history of reggae music and that he

 He also seems to be upset that reggae is usually referred to as "weed music" and not for what the genre has accomplished.